Occipital neuralgia and Suboccipital headache – C2 neuralgia treatments without nerve block or surgery

 Dry Needling as opposed to acupuncture

-A case history was presented in the The Journal of the Canadian Chiropractic Association (12) by the Department of Physical Therapy, University of Saint Mary, Kansas.
+A case history was presented in The Journal of the Canadian Chiropractic Association (12) by the Department of Physical Therapy, University of Saint Mary, Kansas.
 This is the introduction to this case history:

 - This case report is to outline the diagnosis, intervention and clinical outcome of a patient presenting with occipital neuralgia.
 Upon initial presentation, the patient described a four-year history of stabbing neck pain and headaches.